Nebo15/qbill.docs/source/index.md

 }
 ```

-## Freezing and Unfreezing an Account
+## Disabling an Account
 Accounts can't be deleted, but can be freezed to prevent its future usage.
+Freezed account will always return HTTP 403 error.

+## Freezing

 ```
 POST /v1/accounts/:id/freeze
 ```

+## Unfreezing

 You can unfreeze account to continue using it later.